Last Updated: June 3, 2026

 Is that what you expected?

-No, it doesn’t make much sense to me.
+No, it doesn’t make much sense to me either.
 Again, it is just a possible calculation.

 What if you change the duration or work?
 Change the duration of Task 1 from 5 days to 3 days.